ecsousa/symlink/README.md

   - `LOCAL_NAME` is missing while `TARGET` is a symbolic link.
   - Formatting errors or paths that cannot be resolved.

-The script logs each action and reports warnings when it cannot satisfy a mapping.
-Any warning triggers a non-zero exit code so automation can detect problems.
+Each action is logged and any warning causes a non-zero exit code so automation can detect problems.